darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 Recreate the look of a film stock printed onto darkroom paper.

-Most film emulations are a colour recipe: someone photographed a scene on film, measured how the colours moved, and saved that as a curve or a LUT.
+Most film emulations are a color recipe: someone photographed a scene on film, measured how the colors moved, and saved that as a curve or a LUT.
 This module works the other way round.
-It starts from laboratory measurements of what real film and real paper are made of -- how sensitive each colour layer is to each wavelength of light and how much dye each one produces -- and simulates what physically happens to a photograph, step by step:
+It starts from laboratory measurements of what real film and real paper are made of -- how sensitive each color layer is to each wavelength of light and how much dye each one produces -- and simulates what physically happens to a photograph, step by step:

-- light from the scene falls on the film and exposes its three-colour layers,
+- light from the scene falls on the film and exposes its three-color layers,
 - development turns that exposure into dye, with the layers chemically interfering with one another as they do in a real tank,
 - an enlarger shines light through the developed negative onto a sheet of paper,
 - the paper develops in turn, and the finished print is scanned.